UniqueNetwork/marketplace-docker/README.md

 **PLEASE NOTICE**

 + There can only be one `MAINSALE_SEED` address for the marketplace;
-+ There is no strict rule to add `MAINSALE_SEED` address for the marketplace;
++ You have to add an address to the `MAINSALE_SEED` variable, otherwise the marketplace will not be able to work correctly;
 + `MAINSALE_SEED` address must be added to the administrators list.
-However if you miss this step, `MAINSALE_SEED` address will be automatically added to the `ADMIN_LIST` just after running the marketplace.
+If you miss this step, the address will be automatically added to the `ADMIN_LIST` just after running the marketplace.

-3. `ADMIN_LIST` is an array of substrate addresses of all the administrators including `MAINSALE_SEED` when it exists.
+3. `ADMIN_LIST` is an array of substrate addresses of all the administrators including `MAINSALE_SEED`.
 > Add Substrate addresses of marketplace administrators separated by commas.
 Works since version marketplace API v1.6.0

 **WARNING!!!**